314pies/Concierge-Chatbot/front end/README.md

-# Chatbot Concierge #
+# Chatbot Concierge Frond End

-## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.

-## Usage ##

 1. Clone the repository.
 2. Replace `/assets/js/sdk/apigClient.js` with your own SDK file from API